| Safe Haskell | None |

 Methods

-function constructs the structure l
+The fromList function constructs the structure l from the given

 list of Item l